top1944/duckuments/docs/atoms_85_fall2017_projects/10_templates/30-final-project-report-template.md

 - it was not robust / reliable
 - somebody told me to do so (/s)

-* How did you address the gap in knowledge?
+* How did you go about improving the existing solution / approaching the problem? [contribution]
 - We used method / algorithm xyz to fix the gap in knowledge (don't go in the details here)
 - Make sure to reference papers you used / took inspiration from